stryker-mutator/stryker-net/docs/configuration.md

 Use coverage info to speed up execution.

-- **off**: coverage data is not captured.
 - **perTest**: capture the list of mutants covered by each test.
-For every mutant that has tests, only the tests that cover the mutant are tested.
+For every mutant that has tests, only the tests that cover the mutant are used to test a mutant.
+Mutants without tests are reported as `NoCoverage`.
 Fastest option.
+- **perTestInIsolation**: like 'perTest', but running each test in an isolated run.
+This results in more accurate coverage information for some mutants (see below), at the expense of a longer startup time.
-- **all**: capture the list of mutants covered by each test.
-Test only these mutants.
+- **all**: capture the list of mutants covered by a test.
+Test only the mutants covered by unit tests.
 Non covered mutants are assumed as survivors.
 Fast option.
-- **perTestInIsolation**: like 'perTest', but running each test in an isolated run.
-This results in more accurate coverage information for some mutants (see below), at the expense of a longer startup time.
+- **off**: coverage data is not captured.
+All unit tests are ran against all mutants.

 #### Notes on coverage analysis
 * Results should not be impacted by coverage analysis.
 If you identify a suspicious survivor, run